squidarth/rspec-hash_diff/README.md

 ### Thanks

-This rspec library only exists because of @liufengyun's awesome [hashdiff](https://github.com/liufengyun/hashdiff) library!
+This rspec library only exists because of @liufengyun's awesome [hashdiff](https://github.com/liufengyun/hashdiff) library.
 Thank you!